Marvel Unlimited: Marvel Unlimited

 On October 19, 2020, Marvel announced the six-month release delay would be shortened to only three months with over 28,000 Marvel comics available on the service.

+In September 2021, the Marvel Unlimited app was redesigned and featured more than 29,000 comic books.

+In July 2022, Marvel announced that more than 30,000 comics were made available to read on Marvel Unlimited.

-Marvel's Infinity Comics
+Infinity Comics

-Marvel's Infinity Comics were announced on September 9, 2021, which are digital comics exclusive to Marvel Unlimited.
+On September 9, 2021, Marvel Comics introduced the Infinity Comics brand, which are digital comics exclusive to Marvel Unlimited.
 These comics release weekly and differ from the standard page turn by using a vertical scroll to advance reading.
-Infinity Comics launched with 27 series excusive to the service.
-In September 2022, Marvel announced that within one year "the Infinity Comics lineup has grown to over 350 issues".
+Marvel's Infinity Comics launched with 27 series exclusive to the service.
+Over 100 issues were planned by the end of 2021.

+In September 2022, Marvel announced that within one year "the Infinity Comics lineup has grown to over 350 issues."

-Graeme McMillan, for Polygon in September 2021, wrote that "given the fact that the Infinity Comics eschew the traditional digital comics page for the vertical scroll format popularized by incredibly success webcomic platform Webtoon, it's likely that Marvel and parent company Disney are also looking to attract an established comics audience that has so far stayed away from Spider-Man's friendly neighborhood—Webtoon has more than 15 million readers daily, a number that significantly dwarfs Marvel's own fanbase in terms of its comics output".
-McMillan called the launch a "mixed bag" in terms of the quality of the various series with It's Jeff! the standout title.
-McMillan commented that "if Marvel sticks with the program, there's the potential for some great work down the line—once everyone has figured out just how to make it all work".
-It's Jeff! went on to be nominated for Best Digital Comic at the 2022 Eisner Awards; it was the only Infinity Comic to be nominated.
+On June 15, 2023, VP of Digital Media for Marvel Entertainment Jessica Malloy said, "Our strategy with Marvel’s Infinity Comics (our version of webtoons) is to bring fans an immersive way to experience Marvel stories in a vertical format that works on all types of devices, but optimized for phones.
+The Infinity Comics format allows our creators to innovate with storytelling in continuity and outside of it.
+We’re not locking into one type of genre or character set, rather experimenting to understand what resonates the best.
+With this strategy we aim to provide something for everyone to enjoy."